djonasson/dotvim/README.markdown

     "ap - paste register "a"
     :registers - show registers

+    u - undo
+    Ctrl-r - redo

+    v - visual mode (character oriented)
+    V - visual mode (line oriented)
+    Ctrl-v - block visual mode (select rectangles of text) o (while selecting) - moves cursor to other corner of selection

     :!command - execute the external command and show the output :r!command - execute the external command and insert the output

-    Together with the selection commands you can use: iw - inner word
+Together with the selection commands you can use:

+    iw - inner word
     aw - a word
     iW - inner WORD